Seattle, WA, USA

 It is the responsibility of all employees to follow the Agency safety rules, regulations, and procedures pertaining to their assigned duties and responsibilities, which could include systems, operations, and/or other employees.

 It is the responsibility of all employees to integrate sustainability into everyday business practices.

 Other duties as assigned.

-MINIMUM QUALIFICATIONS: Education and Experience: Bachelors Degree in environmental studies, environmental science, land use, biology, or closely related field, a Masters degree is highly desirable.
+Education and Experience: Bachelors Degree in environmental studies, urban planning, environmental engineering, science, biology, or closely related field, a Masters degree is highly desirable.
 Six years of experience in area of assignment which includes managing or overseeing environmental review process, environmental impact studies, natural resource permitting, and endangered species compliance, preferably in the transit industry and/or in public sector agencies; OR an equivalent combination of education and experience.
 Required Licenses or Certifications: Possession of a valid Driver's License.
 Preferred: Masters' degree in area of assignment; certification as Professional Engineer or Geologist.
 Required Knowledge of: